 In a biodiversity hotspot, close to iconic environments such as the New Forest National Park, Dorset Area of Outstanding Natural Beauty and Jurassic Coast World Heritage Site, we’re ideally situated to study and research life and environmental sciences.

-On campus, our forensic science students have access to our dedicated Crime Scene Training Facility and external facilities such as Streetwise where you can participate in large-scale simulated crime scenes and disaster scenarios.
+On campus, our forensic science students have access to our dedicated Crime Scene Training Facility where you can participate in simulated crime scenes and disaster scenarios.
 Our purpose-built medical science facilities include cell culture labs and the latest industry-standard equipment.